 Proceeds assist Perry County residents who receive care through Samford’s year-round health programs.
 Students and faculty in Samford’s nursing, pharmacy, and exercise and sports medicine programs offer regular health-care screenings, evaluations and monitoring services.
 Sowing Seeds of Hope Executive Director Frances Ford notes that such funds fill a critical void in health-care distribution by providing medication

-Starting with the 2013 ride, the Old Howard 100 is part of the Alabama Backroads Cycling Century Series.
-The new series of 10 rides seeks to promote the growth and development of long-distance cycling in the state of Alabama, encourage participation in established Alabama century (100-mile) rides, recognize and reward individuals for their accomplishments, and benefit the charities and advocacy efforts supported by each of the events.
+Starting with the 2013 ride, the Old Howard 100 became part of the Alabama Backroads Cycling Century Series.
+The new series of 13 rides seeks to promote the growth and development of long-distance cycling in the state of Alabama, encourage participation in established Alabama century (100-mile) rides, recognize and reward individuals for their accomplishments, and benefit the charities and advocacy efforts supported by each of the events.

-Directions to Marion (printer friendly version):
+Directions to Marion (print map)

 Riders begin at Judson College and ride through downtown Marion, past Marion Military Institute, former home of Howard College.
 Riders will head west for 17 miles through the Perry County countryside to Newbern, home to the Rural Studio project of Auburn University.
-Thirty-four-mile riders will return to Marion by the same route.
+Thirty-mile riders will return to Marion by the same route.

-Century and 75-mile riders continue through Marion and southward, across the Cahaba River and the Perry Lakes wetlands region to Suttle before splitting: either to return to Marion or to proceed into Dallas County for the final stop at the Selma Public Library.
-Century riders will be rewarded with views of historic structures, including the Edmund Pettus Bridge and cemeteries framed by live oak trees draped with Spanish moss.
+Century and 75-mile riders continue through Marion and southward, across the Cahaba River and the Perry Lakes wetlands region, to Suttle before splitting: either to return to Marion or to proceed into Dallas County for the final stop at the Selma Public Library.
+Century riders will be rewarded with views of historic structures, including the Edmund Pettus Bridge and cemeteries framed by Live Oak trees draped with Spanish moss.
 The return to Marion takes riders through sweeping farm and pasture land.

-Early Registration - $35
+Early Registration - $40

-Late Registration (after April 12) - $45
+Late Registration (after April 10) - $50

-Student Rate - $15
+Student Rate - $20

-Perry, Hale and Dallas County Resident Rate - $10
+Perry, Hale and Dallas County Resident Rate - $20